GTedZ/Binance-lib/README.md

 - - **"TRAILING_STOP_MARKET"**: *"callbackRate"*.
 - ***type_2***: *'1' or 'increase'* OR *'2' or 'reduce'*.
 - ***marginType***: *"ISOLATED"* or *"CROSSED"*.
-- ***positionSide***: *"LONG"* OR *"SHORT"* - it is recommended to always include it when creating new Orders, and the library will take care of removing it automatically if your account isn't on hedgeMode.
+- ***positionSide***: *"LONG"* OR *"SHORT"* (for hedgeMode) - but it is recommended to always include it when creating new Orders, and the library will take care of removing it automatically if your account isn't on hedgeMode.
 - ***orderId***: *Created by binance, and assigned to every order, used to retrieve information about a specific order via .futuresOrder() function.*
 - ***newClientOrderId***: A unique id among open orders (created automatically OR passed by the user).
 Can only be a string following the rule: ^[\.A-Z\:/a-z0-9_-]{1,36}$ <= meaning: maxLength is 35 - can contain all Numbers, Alphabetical Characters (upper and lowercase), '_', '-', '/', '.' and ':'.
 - ***origClientOrderId***: A reference to the *'newClientOrderId'* that you created, or the one created automatically by binance.